Menu

 This method of taxation, which involves combining the incomes of both spouses or partners, takes into account the couple's total income when determining the tax they owe.
 This can impact the overall tax liability, as certain tax benefits or deductions may be more advantageous when the incomes are considered together.

-It's worth noting that collective income taxation is only applicable to married couples or partners in a registered partnership.
-Couples who are not married or in a registered partnership typically undergo individual taxation, with each partner being taxed separately on their own income.
+It is important to note that joint income taxation applies only to resident married couples, non-resident married couples who have requested assimilation, individuals who are separated, divorced, or widowed for less than three years, and partners in a registered civil partnership.
+Unmarried couples or those not in a registered partnership are generally subject to individual taxation, where each partner is taxed separately on their own income.

 Tax assimilation in Luxembourg

-The rules and conditions related to tax assimilation for non-resident taxpayers can vary, so it is advisable to consult with the Luxembourg tax authorities or seek advice from a tax expert to obtain accurate and current information tailored to your individual circumstances.
+The specific rules and conditions regarding fiscal assimilation for non-residents can vary.
+It is therefore recommended to consult the Luxembourg tax authorities or seek advice from a tax expert to obtain accurate and up-to-date information tailored to your personal situation.
+The website of the Direct Tax Administration also offers resources and online tools to assist with these procedures.

 Taxable income in Luxembourg